cocotb/cocotb/docs/source/pytest.rst

         ...

-Using the :py:deco:`pytest.mark.cocotb_test` marker is optional for test functions if they meet the following criteria:
+Using the :py:deco:`!pytest.mark.cocotb_test` marker is optional for test functions if they meet the following criteria:

 * start with ``test_``
 * is a coroutine function (``async def``)